wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 is not recognized on Gentoo nor CentOS 6, which has no folder /etc/lsb-release.

-See <a target="_blank" href="https://Distriwatch.com">Distriwatch.com</a>,
-which describes releases of different Linux distributions.
+See <a target="_blank" href="https://www.Distrowatch.com/">Distrowatch.com</a>, which details each release of various Linux distributions (RedHat, etc.).